 Motivation

 Since Nijholt’s paper in 2008, affective computing has experienced much research interest – particularly developing affect-sensitive multimodal computer interfaces and operating systems.
 Yet, subsequently, MHCI researcher’s emotion recognition methodologies have differed greatly (see section 3.2).
 Consequently, at present, MHCI affective-computing research has not reached consensus in multiple areas.
-This paper will develop a Turrellian RGB LED lamp designed to improve user’s mood in order to add to the debate and provide insights for future affective computing research Therefore, this paper has two key motivations.
+This paper will develop a Turrellian RGB LED lamp designed to improve user’s mood in order to add to the debate and provide insights for future affective computing research.
+Therefore, this paper has two key motivations.
 Firstly, to design, engineer and evaluate an affect-enhanced RGB LED lamp for user experience (UX) testing.
 Secondly, to utilise the devices’ findings to provide further research into developing successful multi-modal affect-sensitive systems.

 Computer markets have seen several light devices created to treat seasonal affective disorder (SAD), sleep disorders and dementia.
 For instance, the Phillips Energy Up, Lumie Bodyclock, Dodow (sleep disorders).
 However, these devices are manually calibrated by their users or medical practitioners to treat a specific health disorder and there is no concrete evidence of their effect on improving user’s mood.
 Consequently, at present there is no lighting device or computer system calibrated to improve overall mood, engender positive emotion, and work synonymously with its users’ affective state automatically.
 This is despite much having been written and established regarding the influence of lighting and coloured lighting on users’ moods and emotion (see section 3.3.1).